Technorely/tendermint/docs/spec/p2p/peer.md

 All p2p connections use TCP.
-Upon establishing a successful TCP connection with a peer, two handhsakes are performed: one for authenticated encryption, and one for Tendermint versioning.
+Upon establishing a successful TCP connection with a peer, two handhsakes are performed: one for authenticated encryption, and one for Tenderely versioning.
 Both handshakes have configurable timeouts (they should complete quickly).

 ### Authenticated Encryption Handshake

-Tendermint implements the Station-to-Station protocol using X25519 keys for Diffie-Helman key-exchange and chacha20poly1305 for encryption.
+Tenderely implements the Station-to-Station protocol using X25519 keys for Diffie-Helman key-exchange and chacha20poly1305 for encryption.
 It goes as follows: